 \[ \begin{align} f' &\approx& \frac{A}{2\Delta x}\left(\sin\left(kx + k\Delta x\right) - \sin\left(kx - k\Delta x\right)\right) = \frac{A}{\Delta x}\cos\left(kx\right)\sin\left(k\Delta x\right) = \frac{\sin\left(k\Delta x\right)}{k\Delta x}f'. \end{align} \]

 Let $\psi = \psi\left(\varphi, \lambda, z\right)$ be a scalar field.
-Since the spherical surface functions presented in Sect.
-C.5 form a complete orthonormal basis on spherical shells, it is possible to express the horizontal dependence of $\psi$ by this set of functions:
+Since the spherical harmonics presented in Sect.
+C.5 form a complete orthonormal basis on spherical shells, the horizontal dependence of $\psi$ can be represented by this set of functions:

 \[ \begin{align} \psi\left(\varphi, \lambda, z\right) = \sum_{l = 0}^\infty\sum_{m = -l}^l\newtilde{\psi}_{l, m}\left(z\right)Y_{l, m}\left(\varphi, \lambda\right) \end{align} \]

-The definition of the spherical area functions Eq.
-(C.155) is formulated here in geographical coordinates:
+The definition of the spherical harmonics, Eq.
+(C.155), is written here in geographic coordinates:

 \[ \begin{align} Y_{l, m}\left(\varphi, \lambda\right) = \sqrt{\frac{2l + 1}{4\pi}\frac{\left(l - m\right)!}{\left(l + m\right)!}}P_{l, m}\left(\sin\left(\varphi\right)\right)\exp\left(im\lambda\right) \end{align} \]